LuisEnMarroquin/docker-compose-wordpress/README.md

-# docker-compose WordPress
+# WordPress with docker-compose

-Deploy self hosted WordPress using Docker easily
+Deploy self hosted WordPress using Docker easier than ever

 ## Steps